 Does a cardiologist and a heart surgeon have the same responsibilities?

-Content1 What is a cardiologist?2 What is a heart surgeon?
-In the field of heart pathology, there is a concept that is not always clear, at media level or between patients or even Healthcare professionals from other fields: the difference between a Cardiologist and a Heart Surgeon.
-This difference can lead to misunderstandings and it […]
+Content In the field of heart pathology, there is a concept that is not always clear, at media level or between patients or even Healthcare professionals from other fields: the difference between a Cardiologist and a Heart Surgeon.
+This difference can lead to misunderstandings and it essential when analysing and understandings many aspects of this […]

 Which specialist doctor should be responsible for implanting a transcatheter valve or TAVI?

-Content1 Who should implant TAVI?2 What is a “heart team”?3 Which specialty is responsible for TAVI?
-Who does indicate it?
-Who does implant it?
-Who should implant TAVI?
-As we saw on “Does a cardiologist and a heart surgeon have the same responsibilities?”, two fields (Cardiology and Heart Surgery) that diagnose and treat the different […]
+Content Who should implant TAVI?
+As we saw on “Does a cardiologist and a heart surgeon have the same responsibilities?”, two fields (Cardiology and Heart Surgery) that diagnose and treat the different types of heart ailments or in different stages of the therapeutic process.
+What is a “heart team”?
+Due to this common ground (but […]

 Transcatheter aortic valve implantation (TAVI): for which patients?

-Content1 The first stage: inoperable patients2 High risk – intermediate risk – low risk As we have explained on “What does TAVI mean?
-What is it for?”, the election of the most proper technique for treating aortic stenosis on a patient must be done on an individual basis, considering the specific factors for each person. […]
+Content As we have explained on “What does TAVI mean?
+What is it for?”, the election of the most proper technique for treating aortic stenosis on a patient must be done on an individual basis, considering the specific factors for each person.
+Regardless of that, evaluating it as TAVI application is interesting as it has […]

 What is TAVI?
 What is it for?

-Content1 Aortic stenosis: TAVI2 What does TAVI mean?3 What is it for?
-Aortic stenosis: TAVI As we saw on “What is the treatment for aortic stenosis?”, when the narrowing of this valve reaches a certain level of severity and manifestations (signs and symptoms), it may be necessary to correct the valve problem.
-Over the years, […]
+Content Aortic stenosis: TAVI As we saw on “What is the treatment for aortic stenosis?”, when the narrowing of this valve reaches a certain level of severity and manifestations (signs and symptoms), it may be necessary to correct the valve problem.
+Over the years, there is a technique which is being increasingly extended, and it […]

 What is the treatment for aortic stenosis?